waldur/waldur-docs/docs/about/Concept/marketplace.md

 ### Overview

-This guide provides a structured approach for integrators to define an Offering within an organization.
+This guide provides a structured approach for integrators to define an Offering.
 Offerings represent services, resources, or products made available through the platform.
-The configuration of an offering includes General Information and Public Information, ensuring clarity, accessibility, and compliance with organizational policies.

 ### General information